CyVerse-learning-materials/SciApps_guide/step2.rst

   1. Log into CyVerse User portal at https://user.cyverse.org.

   2. By default, you will see 'My SERVICES'.
-If SciApps is not listed, click on 'AVAILABLE', then 'REQUEST ACCESS'.
+If SciApps is not listed, click 'AVAILABLE', then 'REQUEST ACCESS'.

      |cyverse_user|